 Step 7: Once the internal temperature reaches 145 degrees F, remove the chops from the grill, let them rest for 5-10 minutes, and serve with extra apple glaze.

 - The pork rub makes enough for four pork chops.
-Double or triple the recipe if cooking more pork chops.
+If you are cooking more pork chops, double or triple the recipe.
 Store any leftover rub in an airtight container.

 - Add a pinch of cayenne pepper to the glaze for a spicy kick.

-- Use a meat thermometer with a remote monitor so you can keep an eye on the internal temperature without opening the lid frequently.
+- Use a meat thermometer with a remote monitor to monitor the internal temperature without frequently opening the lid.

 - If the glaze gets too thick, thin it with some apple juice.

-- Store leftover smoked pork chops in an airtight container in the fridge for up to 3 days or in the freezer for up to 3 months.
+- Leftover smoked pork chops can be stored in an airtight container in the fridge for up to 3 days or in the freezer for up to 3 months.

 - The USDA recommends cooking pork chops to a minimum internal temperature of 145°F (62.8 °C) as measured with a food thermometer before removing meat from the heat source.